How do I find out who my advisor is?

 Before seeing your advisor during the advising period each semester, it is your responsibility to:

-- Complete a course shopping list Write down some ideas for courses that you want to take next semester so that you can discuss these with your advisors.
+- Complete a course shopping list (PDF).
+Write down some ideas for courses that you want to take next semester so that you can discuss these with your advisor.